-Suann Yang, assistant professor of biology, and Evan Burr ’20, a biology major, will represent Geneseo at the SUNY campus showcase offered in conjunction with SUNY Chancellor Kristina Johnson's State of the University System speech in January.
-They will discuss the Designing Open Modules on Environmental Sustainability (DOMES) project, a Geneseo-based initiative developed by Yang and Karleen West, associate professor of political science and international relations.
+Suann Yang, assistant professor of biology, and Evan Burr ’20, a biology major, represented Geneseo at the SUNY campus showcase offered in conjunction with SUNY Chancellor Kristina Johnson's State of the University System speech in January.
+They discussed the Designing Open Modules on Environmental Sustainability (DOMES) project, a Geneseo-based initiative developed by Yang and Karleen West, associate professor of political science and international relations.
 The online curriculum allows faculty to incorporate sustainability themes into any class.
 Materials in the DOMES curriculum introduce students to principles of sustainability, specifically focused on food systems.

 Aaron Steinhauer, professor of physics, was an invited speaker at the Lithium in the Universe: To Be or Not to Be conference at the Observatory of Rome, Monte Porzio Catone, Italy.
 Steinhauer presented his talk, “Evolution of the Correlation Between Lithium Depletion and Angular Momentum in Open Cluster F Dwarfs.”

 Aaron Herold, assistant professor of political science, and Carly Herold, visiting assistant professor in philosophy and political science, have received an award of $10,000 from the Jack Miller Center to support the project “Forum on Constitutionalism and Democracy at the State University of New York at Geneseo.”
 Funds will establish a campus program focusing on America’s constitutional principles and history and will support a yearly symposium and student discussion groups on issues of pressing public concern.
 The program aims to serve as a model of what informed civil discourse from multiple perspectives can look like.
 The grant will support three speakers’ honoraria as well as travel, food, lodging, and advertising costs.